varnerlab/CHEME-1800-Computing-Book/_sources/unit-1-basics/types.md

 ````
 `````

-However, while the number and types of characters that can be incorporated into a [Julia](https://docs.julialang.org) `String` is more diverse, in many ways, strings in modern languages share features with the older representation of text.
-For example, a `String` can be indexed like an array in both [Julia](https://docs.julialang.org) and [Python](https://www.python.org):
+However, while the types of characters that can be incorporated into a [Julia](https://docs.julialang.org) `String` is more diverse, in many ways, modern strings share features with the older array representation of text.
+For example, a [Julia](https://docs.julialang.org) (or [Python](https://www.python.org)) `String` can be indexed like an array:

 ```{code-cell} julia
 # This is a Julia expression to create a string